mmterpstra/molgenis-c5-RnaGemini/README.md

 molgenis-c5-RnaGemini
 =====================

+This is still work in progress so please ignore errors in this intro.

 A pipeline for reference based RNA-seq written in [molgenis compute 5](http://www.molgenis.org/wiki/ComputeStart) , also see their pipeline explaination at https://github.com/molgenis/molgenis-pipelines.
-For local use.
+For local use and in the future maybe on the [biggrid](http://www.biggrid.nl/).
 Written in bash.
 Released to be a guide for rna analysis or a solution when you are able to apply the pipeline.

 Gemini:For The two-pass usage of rna-STAR

-Applied Programmes
+Credits
 ------------------

+Credits for Applied Programmes/people. mmterpstra

++ writing almost everything

+PatrickDeelen / DashaZhernakova

++ using star for any kind of data

+freerkvandijk / rest of the [ gcc crew ](https://github.com/molgenis/molgenis-pipelines/graphs/contributors)

++ for writing examples an learning how to use/apply molgenis pipelines

 references will follow: